Senior Research Specialist

-Brittany serves as Research Assistant for the User Studies Research group, where she supports several multi-institutional research projects studying user information behavior, including the IMLS grant-funded project Researching Students’ Information Choices: Determining Identity and Judging Credibility in Digital Spaces.
+Brittany Brannon is a Research Support Specialist with OCLC’s Library Trends and User Research group, where she works on several multi-institutional research projects studying user information behavior, including the IMLS grant-funded project Researching Students’ Information Choices: Determining Identity and Judging Credibility in Digital Spaces.

-Brittany is completing her MLIS at Kent State University, with a focus in academic and reference librarianship.
-Her primary research interests are in information seeking behavior, academic research skills, and scholarly communication.
-She earned a Master’s in Rhetoric and Composition from the University of Kansas and a Bachelor’s in English Literature and Philosophy from Denison University.
+Brittany’s primary research interests are in information seeking behavior, academic research skills, and scholarly communication.
+She earned an MLIS at Kent State University, a Master’s in Rhetoric and Composition from the University of Kansas, and a Bachelor’s in English Literature and Philosophy from Denison University.
 Before joining OCLC, she taught first-year composition, consulted with graduate students on their research and writing, and worked for an educational nonprofit.

 Chela Scott Weber, Merrilee Proffitt, Lesley A. Langa, Lynn Silipigni Connaway, Brittany Brannon, Brooke Doyle